 When you ask teammates for input in an open-ended way, don’t expect much.
 People are busy in the workplace and don’t know where to start.
 Instead share a draft or sketch — a prototype or outline of where you are headed.
 Don’t polish this; your colleagues will be much more comfortable building on, and suggesting alternatives to, things they know you’re not overly invested in.
 That’s collaborative teamwork at its best.

 Review meetings can make a huge difference.
 They do two things—they bring a particular plan or design or report into clear focus, and they provide an ‘open season’ when it becomes polite to critique the team’s work.
 Encourage people to take a ‘devil’s advocate’ role and question things from all angles.
 Doing this at the concept stage will bring the team into detailed alignment and often catch requirements that would otherwise get missed.

 If you want to be a team, you need to share a common goal.
 What is the grand goal you’re striving for?
 How does achieving the next milestone contribute to that?
 Where does each teammate’s contribution fit in?
 Knowing your work matters takes teamwork to the next level.

 Appreciate the work of your teammates.
 Take time to say ‘thanks’ for small, specific contributions to the team effort.
 And when you do achieve a milestone towards your goal, take time to celebrate together.

 At Jostle we spend a lot of time thinking about teams: how they interact, what impact they have, and what can encourage and facilitate the creation of highly engaged, effective teams.
-Our engaging intranet platform makes teamwork easy.
-Key teamwork enabling features include DISCUSSIONS (instant messaging), Shout-Outs (simple real time recognition), and NEWS (the go-to place to share stories and celebrate successes).
-We've designed our intranet to make workplaces better - which among other things, means happy, engaged individuals contributing to amazing team efforts.
+Our engaging platform makes teamwork easy.
+Key teamwork enabling features include Discussions (instant messaging), Shout-Outs (simple real time recognition), and News (the go-to place to share stories and celebrate successes).
+We've designed our platform to make workplaces better - which among other things, means happy, engaged individuals contributing to amazing team efforts.